 Perhaps a slight exaggeration but hey that’s art right?

 So now onwards from Africa were heading across the Atlantic to Chile in beautiful South America where we’ll look at the Magellan Horned Owl.

 Thanks for joining me.

-acrylic paint, art, bird, birds, flightpath, hawks, nature, paint, raptors, Uncategorized and tagged africa, bird, bird watching, birding, birds, california, drawing, drawings, earth, illustrations, nature, owls, owls of the world, wildlife illustration on .
+acrylic paint, art, bird, birds, flightpath, hawks, nature, paint, raptors, Uncategorized and tagged africa, bird, bird watching, birding, birds, california, drawing, drawings, earth, illustrations, nature, owls, owls of the world, wildlife illustration.
+Bookmark the permalink.